gradle/gradle/subprojects/docs/src/docs/release/notes.md

 instructions on how to compile and test [Groovy](userguide/groovy_plugin.html#sec:groovy_cross_compilation) and [Scala](userguide/scala_plugin.html#sec:scala_cross_compilation) for Java 6.

+Support for compiling and testing on Java 5 has been dropped.

 ### Sonar plugin has been removed

 The legacy Sonar plugin has been removed from the distribution.
 It is superceded by the official plugin from SonarQube (http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).